-In April 1970, in an area about 50 kilometers from the Cambodian border near the famous “Parrot’s Beak”, a sound like distant thunder woke me from an uncomfortable daylight doze.
+In April 1970, in an area about 100 kilometers East of the Cambodian border near the famous “Parrot’s Beak”, a sound like distant thunder woke me from an uncomfortable daylight doze.

 My platoon was resting from patrolling and ambushing near the border between Phuoc Tuy and Long Khan province.
 This was well to the North of our usual area of operations and my second operation in the country.
 The rumbling sound continued unabated for thirty minutes or more.
-Although at the time we didn’t know it, we were within earshot of the bombing of Cambodia.
-Scores of B-52s were carpet-bombing suspected North Vietnamese concentrations many kilometers to the north-west across the border with the ruthless efficiency developed by the Americans after years of practice in a wide range of conflicts.
+We were within earshot of B-52s carpet-bombing suspected North Vietnamese concentrations many kilometers to the north-west with the ruthless efficiency developed by the Americans after years of practice in a wide range of conflicts.

 More than thirty five years later, in the summer storm season at my home in Toowoomba, the sound of distant thunder reminds me of this incident.
 It also reminds me of my sojourn as a conscripted soldier in an infantry battalion on active service in South Vietnam.
 I was called up as a young teacher who had lived most of his life in the Queensland bush.

 Much has been written about this conflict.
 Many veterans have described the sad effects of the war on themselves and their families.
 I'm probably more fortunate than most in that I seemed to have wandered through the experience without too much psychic damage.
 I've tried to capture some of the lighter moments that I remember in this story, mixed as they were with some incidents that I would rather forget.